Updated: Feb 13

 Speaking of walking a lot, you also need to take care of your feet as well as your skin at Bonnaroo.
 Depending on where you camp, you'll likely have a long walk to Centeroo, and you're probably going to go back-and-forth a fair amount of times.
 Some people say that the walk to Centeroo from their campsite can be as long as 30 minutes, not to mention all the walking you'll be doing once you get there.

 It's inevitable that your feet are going to hurt, but bringing the right pair of shoes can help ease the overall pain.
-North Face has a great option for stylish shoes that are also practical.
-The shoes are light-weight, waterproof, and have a special midsole system that can help you walk long distances with ease.
-If you're interested, check out men's sizes here and women's sizes here.
+Adidas has a great selection of water-repellant shoes that are lightweight for comfort during long walks.
+Check out men's shoes here and women's shoes here.

 Besides those shoes, my basic recommendation is to bring tennis shoes or boots that offer support for long distance walking and waterproof boots or rain boots for if it rains and gets muddy.
 It rained once last year, and I can attest that the field turns into a huge mud puddle when it gets wet.